-Culinary Arts III
+Culinary Arts III Grade: 12

-This course is dual enrolled with Pima Community College (CUL160 and CUL189) Prerequisite: Culinary Arts II Club affiliation: FCCLA This course combines culinary and management skills and includes guest speakers at
+This course is dual-enrolled with Pima Community College (CUL160 and CUL189)

+Prerequisite: Culinary Arts II Club affiliation: FCCLA

 This course combines culinary and management skills and includes guest speakers and industry-related field trips.
 Students develop culinary skills in food and workplace safety, kitchen essentials, potatoes and grains, sauces and salsa, garnishes, and fruits and vegetables.
 They practice complex cooking methods and plating and composition.
 Students refine menu creations, create a business plan presentation, and become proficient in food costing.
-They learn about the importance of communication and management essentials, and industry career building.
+They learn about the importance of communication management essentials and industry career building.